Whether you believe the U.S. has a severe truck driver shortage or not, the main problem impacting trucking capacity these days is much more complex.

 Here are some fundamental approaches to consider in driver retention (strategies that happily also increase your transportation efficiency, improve customer service, enhance your company reputation, and increase profits):

-- Focus on driver retention and change how you treat drivers.
 You can increase operational efficiency by offering better career development, education and training programs and adopting a little creative problem solving by using modern technology.
-It’s good to provide drivers with technology like fleet management and route optimization software, which reduces their stress.
+It’s good to provide drivers with technology like fleet asset management and route optimization software, which reduces their stress.
 Why not think about using training and education–combined with events, reward-based initiatives, or social media–to improve overall technology adoption and use?

-- Avoid wasted hours and inefficiency with technology that fosters and includes machine learning, automation, and smarter routing.
 The perpetually annoying issues of facility and detention delays and driver parking have come back to bite carriers—especially when combined with recent supply chain bottlenecks at ports and warehouses.
 Excess detention time prevents truck drivers from maintaining a more productive delivery schedule, as do hours wasted locating safe overnight parking.
-Automated software uses real-time route optimization and supply chain planning based on predictive analysis and automation to counteract inefficiencies.
+Automated software uses real-time route optimization and supply chain planning based on predictive analysis and automation to counteract inefficiencies with the power of augmented intelligence.
 Your data-rich decisions help you better prepare for possible delays and optimize routes.